lightdarkmaster/Transparentify/README.md

 6. ⏳ Wait for the execution; sometimes it will take a few seconds or more depending on the device used.
 7. 🎉 Enjoy...

+## Using UI
+1. Run the code
+2. Very simple UI and easy to understand.
+3. have a descriptive buttons functionalities so easy to use.
 ## 🖼️ Example

 Here is an example of how to use the script: